What Is Divinity?

 Balanced Spirituality

-Your God experience doesn’t need to be overly emotional or exuberant, although it’s always good to be invigorated by the Spirit.
-Strongly felt emotions, physical rites, or self-inflicted pain are not necessary conditions for a spiritual life.
-Nor should your honest and transformative experiences be confused with any kind of fanaticism, religious intolerance, or narcissistic tendency.
-A divine experience is a rational, level-headed, personal approach to God.
+Get the most from your spiritual experiences by taking a balanced approach.
+Strongly felt emotions, physical rites, and self-inflicted pain are not necessary conditions for a spiritual life.
+Nor should our honest and transformative experiences be confused with any fanaticism, religious intolerance, or narcissistic tendency.

 The best and safest thing is to keep a balance in your life, acknowledge the great powers around us and in us.
 If you can do that, and live that way, you are really a wise man.